-Anecdote: The author did once sit down to build a feature in a project, wrote a test for the feature, and it passed.
+Anecdote: The author once sat down to build a feature in a project, wrote a test for the feature, and it passed without any additional code for the feature.
 In fact the feature was implemented as an unintended side effect of other features.
 Don't count on this happening often, though.

 Special note on testing: This author believes (with only anecdotal evidence) that when correctly done, testing doesn't cost you time, but speeds you up.
-This implies that you are using pair programming and test driven development AND you are doing your thinking and planning (designing) for a story while strapped into the test harness.
+This implies that you are using pair programming and test driven development AND you are doing your thinking, designing, and planning for a story while strapped into the test harness.
 You must think about the structure of your solution.
 You must design classes and methods to solve the problem.
 If you do this planning and thinking with JUnit (or equivalent) running you will capture all of your decisions immediately as tests.
 The planning needs to be done anyway.
 The tests serve then as notes about your decisions as well as the tests that will eventually prove your code.
+While this may not be true for tests of GUI code, it seems to be for tests of the underlying model.
+This is another reason for clean separation between model and view, actually.